Colman-spelt-without-an-E/stonks/README.md

   <img src="graphs/aapl_pacf.png" width=49% height=49%>
 </p>

-For all corporations, only the PACF for lag $l=1$ is statistically significant whereas the PACFs for lag $l>1$ are nearly statistically insignificant.
-This is a good indication that AR models of order 1 are suitable for forecast.
-However, as we are starting with an intuitive trading strategy, the mean reversion strategy, we shall explore the moving average (MA) model first, since it ties in much better with mean reversion strategy.
+For all corporations, ACFs gradually decrease as lag increases, suggesting the time series is **not stationary**.
+For the following section, the mean reversion trading strategy is used assuming weak stationarity.
+We shall see the pitfall of doing so.

 ## Mean reversion